mechabecca94/Tanks-Tutorial/README.md

 # Tanks Tutorial Log

 ## January 11 2018 ##
-All eight tutorials are now done, hopefully.
-Droppy framerates make me nervous and will warrant testing on a proper machine before class.
+All eight tutorials are now done.
 Some initial thoughts before sitting down to experiment with the lighting assignment:

-- using the color editing tool was the most interesting graphic abilitiy explored so far to me.
-Expermienting with "washing out" certain elements at play could be neat.
-Increpare has done some [cool stuff](https://www.increpare.com/2013/01/letter-to-my-first-born-son/) with that aesthetic I really enjoy.
+- Using the color editing tool was the most interesting graphic abilitiy explored so far to me.
+Expermienting with "washing out" certain elements at play could be near.
+Increpare has done some [cool stuff](https://www.increpare.com/2013/01/letter-to-my-first-born-son/) work with that aesthetic.
-- the tutorial's audio mixing made the engine too quiet imo, let that puppy roar
+- The tutorial's audio mixing made the engine too quiet imo... let that puppy roar.
-- music music music, i.e., ambient audio will be a big thing.
-Desertwindscape.mp4
+- Better ambient audio will be a big thing, see Desertwindscape.mp4
+- Don't like that the tank hurts itself
 - I make too many Git commits

 ## January 10 2018 ##